Affiliate links on Android Authority may earn us a commission. Learn more.

 If a browser plugin doesn’t appeal, then there are options in the Microsoft Store, some free, some paid.
 However, the user interface of each one leaves a lot to be desired.
 A third option is the Calibre app.
 Just install and use it to open the EPUB file.
 But again, Calibre looks very dated and very ugly.
 The browser option is the most visually appealing way to go here.

 Mac, iPhone, and iPad

 On an Apple device, whether it’s a Mac or iOS, the easiest solution by far is to use the integrated Books app.
-Books bought through the Apple Store are automatically EPUB files and will immediately open in Books.
+Books bought through the Apple Store are automatically downloaded as EPUB files and will immediately open in Books.
 If you download an EPUB book to your device, say from Gutenberg, then it is a simple matter of double-clicking it.
 It will then open in the Books app.

 You can also right-click the EPUB file and use the Open With option to see your opening options.
 Right now, I can only use the Books app, but if I had Calibre installed, for example, it would also show up here.
 You can also select Show Package Contents if you wanted to dig into the different components.

 On iOS, tap the EPUB download link.
 At the bottom of the screen, you will now see a blue Download link.
 Tap it.